tadeucbm/disaster-response-pipeline/README.md

 7. numpy 1.21.6
 8. joblib 1.1.0

-### Project Motivation:
+## Project Motivation:
-The motivation of this project is to use disaster data to build a model that classifies disaster messages.
-The project goes through the stages of a Machine Learning Pipeline with the etl process, modeling and deploying an app.
+The motivation of this project is to use disaster data to build a model that classifies messages.
+The project goes through the stages of a Machine Learning Pipeline with the ETL process, modeling and deploying an app.

-### File Descriptions:
+## File Descriptions:
 The project contains three main files:
 1. process_data.py: Makes all transformations in disaster_categories.csv and disaster_messages.csv to load them into the database
 DisasterResponse.db.
 2. train_classifier.py: Makes predictions and evaluations for all categories in the data.
 3. run.pu: The file that run the visual application to make predictions within new words.

-### Instructions:
+## Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.

     - To run ETL pipeline that cleans data and stores in database